anupchand/anupchand/README.md

 🚀 Hello, my name is Anup Chand and I am an aspiring web developer with basic knowledge of HTML, CSS, SASS, JavaScript, and Responsive Web Design.
+I have obtained some certifications to further my skills in these areas.

-I have obtained the following certifications to further my skills in these areas:
+I want to learn more about web development further.

 📚 Certifications:

 * CONQUERING RESPONSIVE LAYOUTS[link][https://courses.kevinpowell.co/certificates/cert_b5V8cpkR]